- Public Schools in Switzerland

 - Students in educational institutions in Switzerland can be educated in the country in any of the major foreign languages of Europe (English, French, German, Italian).

-- The end of the secondary educational institution in Switzerland allows us to continue successfully to enter not only Swiss higher education institutions , but also virtually every university in the world!
+- At the end of the secondary educational institution in Switzerland it is possible to continue successfully to enter not only Swiss higher education institutions, but also virtually every university in the world!

-- Students already in Swiss secondary schools have the opportunity to study at least two foreign languages simultaneously.
+- Students already in Swiss secondary schools have the opportunity to study at least 2 foreign languages simultaneously.

 - Favorable natural conditions, pleasant climate and mountain clean air will allow students to spend their free time on walks, strengthening their health.

 The first stage of education in Switzerland can be called a kindergarten, or preschool education.
 At this stage, children between the ages of 4 and 6 receive primary knowledge and skills, learn to read and write, count.
 At this stage, children are not required strict discipline, performance of any tasks and work - in the form of a game teachers communicate with students, gradually preparing them for primary school.

 The second stage of education in Switzerland is the Preparatory School, which involves the education of children between the ages of 6 and 12 (although there are schools that accept children in primary school age 4 years).
 The educational program in the primary school is aimed at learning foreign languages (at least 2 at the same time), as well as comprehensive development of the child, revealing his talents and abilities.
 In elementary school, each teacher is given as much time and attention to each student as may be required, so starting education in Switzerland from this stage is a fairly common practice that allows the child to adapt at a comfortable pace.

 The third stage is a secondary school where students from the age of 12 to 18 are studying.
 Finally, at the age of 18, high school graduates enter universities, where they study for up to 24 years.
 Let us consider in detail all the stages of education listed in Switzerland.